280 Character Witness

 And it was an exciting time when people you knew from

-whether they were celebrities or writers or thinkers or professors or people that you didn't know in the world but knew by reputation were authentically interacting with the world world and had a channel of communication that you could join.
+whether they were celebrities or writers or thinkers or professors or people that you didn't know in the world but knew by reputation were authentically interacting with the world and had a channel of communication that you could join.

 And that was really fun.